The art of knowing

 By Angela Civitella

-What is an apology?
+What is an apology, and why offer one

 There are many reasons why you should make a sincere apology when you’ve hurt someone unnecessarily or have made a mistake.

-First, an apology opens a dialogue between yourself and the other person.
+First, an apology opens a dialogue between you and the other person.
 Your willingness to admit your mistake can give the other person the opportunity he needs to communicate with you and start dealing with his feelings.

 When you apologize, you also acknowledge that you engaged in unacceptable behaviour.
 This helps you rebuild trust and reestablish your relationship with the other person.
 It also gives you a chance to discuss what is and isn’t acceptable.